hyrmn/snippitbox/README.md

 # snippitbox
 A very small app to share very small things.
 Well, so far, a very small app that can get compiled.

-This is a single file app written in .NET 6 beta something or other and using ASP.NET Core 6 beta somethingorother.
+This is a single file app written in .NET 6 RC1 and using ASP.NET Core.
+If you don't have .NET 6.0 RC1, or later, you can install it from the nightly installer links near the bottom of https://github.com/dotnet/installer

 Since you probably don't want beta bits on your local machine, you can execute `.\build-docker` to get a tagged image called `snippitbox`.
 You can then execute `.\run-docker` to start a container with that tagged image on port 8000 in interactive mode (`ctrl+c` to kill it).